BenSmith/cosy/README.md

 Like a tea cosy keeps your tea warm and contained, cosy wraps your GUI applications in secure, insulated containers. 🫖

 ---
 Cosy is inspired by distrobox, flatpak, and Steam.
-I leaned heavily on Claude Code, as hardcore bash scripting is not in my wheelhouse, but I didn't want to drag in a pile of dependencies.
+I leaned heavily on Claude Code, as hardcore bash scripting is not in my wheelhouse, but this way nobody has to install a whole programming language and environment.

 Cosy is an opinion for using podman expressed as a shell script.
 It makes the things I wanted to manage more simple.
 Specifically, I wanted to sandbox MCP development tools and IDEs without sharing my home directory and risking data exfiltration.
 And I wouldn't clutter up my system with various programming packages and modules.